 5a – Increasing access to Elan’s Archaeological and Built Heritage

 Much of Elan’s diverse heritage is not currently visible or accessible to the visitor.
 We will enable safe public access to five new heritage sites on Elan which will enhancing people’s visit to Elan and give them a better understanding of its heritage.
 Potential sites include the half built Dolymynach Dam in the Claerwen Valley, the Dam Busters site at Nant y Gro, the World War 2 pill boxes, the Roman Marching Camp and the Cwm Elan Mine.

 5b – Resident Engineers House

 This project will undertake the renovation of the currently redundant Resident Engineers House at Pen-y-Garreg which still retains almost all its original Victorian period features.
-The building will be sympathetically restored and its future condition safeguarded by developing a sustainable use as accommodation for artists, scientists and volunteers.
+The building will be sympathetically restored and its future condition safeguarded by developing a sustainable use as accommodation for educational groups, artists and volunteers.
 This will in turn enrich their experience of Elan, enabling them to stay overnight and really connect with the natural environment.

 5c – Cwm Clyd Farmstead